raol/raol.github.io/_posts/2015-02-17-logging-with-log4net-in-azure.md

 So it's time to use this configuration in our roles.
 For worker role we place logging initialization to `WorkerRole.OnStart` method.
 But for web roles approach is a little tricky.
-Singe our web application (I'm talking about sample MVC project) is running is ASP.NET process, which is completely unrelated to Azure roles, we have to initialize logging there.
+Since our web application (I'm talking about sample MVC project) is running is ASP.NET process, which is completely unrelated to Azure roles, we have to initialize logging there in the `Global.asax.Application_Start()` method.

 ```csharp
 if (RoleEnvironment.IsAvailable)